Milici-Ilie/Polymorphism---OOP/readme2.md

 [Printer.java]/[Main.java]

     ## ✅V. -Polymorphism
-            -How to use INHERITANCE to support POLYMORPHISM
+             -How to use Polymorphism to create a dynamic list of movies -How to use INHERITANCE to support POLYMORPHISM -How to create a dynamic search selection -How to select diferit categories depending on the first letter -How to take data from the INPUT user and store/use this data [Scanner(System.in)][Main.java] -How to create a complex dynamic searching computer for movies, the user enters a type and a title and the console will display those results
+            -Here we can create/add as many parts of movies as we want and the code from [Main.java] will remain the same, we can create new contents/categories and the code will automatically inherit those

 -Polymorphism lets us write code to call a method, but at runtime, this method's behavior can be different, for different objects
 -The declared type has to have some kind of relationship to the runtime type, and INHERITANCE is one way to establish this relationship